rcos/CSCI-4470-OpenSource/Labs/Lab4.md

       > Table 1 gets project 1-5, table 2 takes 6-10, and so on...

   2. Look up by hand and record in `labreport5.md`:
         - the number of contributors
         - number of lines of code

       > To get the lines of a project, try something like `git ls-files -z | xargs -0 wc -l` in the cloned project directory

         - the first commit
         - the latest commit
         - the current branches

 2. Gitstats
-  1. Install
+  1. Install - This can be done in Windows or OSX, but it will be easiest on Linux.
       - Clone the project `https://github.com/hoxu/gitstats` locally, and run `make install`

       > Homebrew / Linuxbrew users can use `brew install --HEAD homebrew/head-only/gitstats`

     - Gitstats requires gnuplot.
-To install, run `sudo apt-get install gnuplot-x11`(or the appropiate command for your platform).
+To install, run `sudo apt-get install gnuplot-x11`(or the appropiate command for your platform, see [https://sourceforge.net/projects/gnuplot/](https://sourceforge.net/projects/gnuplot/)).
   2. Running
     - From the command line, run `gitstats <path to project1 git repo> <output path>` inside the cloned project directory
     - You can see the output in a browser by typing `file:///<output path>/index.html` in the address bar (use `pwd` from the command line to get the current path  )